18 Ways to Keep Remote Employees Connected and Engaged

 After onboarding, employees should get birthday and work anniversary gifts and cards or gift packages for major holidays they celebrate.
 It helps improve morale and increase the sense of team belonging with remote employees.

-Employee recognition programs
+3. Employee recognition programs

 Fostering in-person connections

-Remote workers love their flexibility, but 44% say their biggest challenge is connecting with coworkers.
+Remote workers love flexibility, but 44% say their biggest challenge is connecting with coworkers.
 One of the ways companies can tackle this challenge and get to keep the best of both worlds is to get together in person.

-Face-to-face encounters are opportunities for remote teams to connect, brainstorm, and collaborate instead of doing solo work, which they typically do successfully at home.
-Here are some ways to facilitate getting together in physical spaces.
+Face-to-face encounters allow remote teams to connect, brainstorm, and collaborate instead of doing solo work, which they typically do successfully at home.

-Company offsites
+1. Company offsites

-Company offsites are made easy with Gable.
-You can choose and book workspaces for all team members in one place, and focus on planning activities instead of admin work and logistics.
-See our guide for organizing offsites HERE.
+Choose and book workspaces for all team members in one place, and focus on planning activities instead of admin work and logistics.

-Events and holiday celebrations
+2. Events and holiday celebrations

 Even companies whose remote workforces are distributed across the globe can organize events easily.
 If it’s too complicated to get the whole team in one place, you can organize events in several cities at the same time and combine on-site gatherings with virtual team events in a true hybrid-work fashion.

-Team meetings and brainstorming sessions
+3. Team meetings and brainstorming sessions

 Employees who live in the same area can get a chance to meet up and get to know each other better, even if they don't work on the same teams.
 For companies like Future, getting together a few times a week or month in a workspace nearby helps them solidify work relationships and reinforce the feeling of team belonging.

-Organizing team building activities
+Organizing team-building activities

-Team social time
+1. Team social time

 Social time is a recurring company-wide (or team-focused, if you’re in a large company) hangout focused on team building, having fun, and getting to meet your team.
 You can organize these once or twice every month, and activities can vary widely, from live cooking, yoga, and quizzes to scavenger hunts and trivia.